decentralized-identity/sidetree/docs/spec/markdown/patches.md

 #### `ietf-json-patch`

-The `ietf-json-patch` _Patch Action_ describes an update to a DID Document, using [IETF JSON Patch](https://tools.ietf.org/html/rfc6902).
+The `ietf-json-patch` Patch Action describes a mechanism for modifying a DID's state using [IETF JSON Patch](https://tools.ietf.org/html/rfc6902).
 To construct a `ietf-json-patch` _Patch Action_, compose an object as follows:

 1. The object MUST include an `action` property, and its value MUST be `ietf-json-patch`.
 2. The object MUST include a `patches` property, and its value MUST be an array of [IETF JSON Patch](https://tools.ietf.org/html/rfc6902) operation objects.